 Although a vaccine is currently being distributed around the world for COVID-19, the Coronavirus pandemic continues to spell uncertainty when it comes to the economy and people’s finances.
-To help you navigate your money, here are a few steps you can take to keep your feet on solid financial ground in unpredictable times.
+To help you navigate your money, here are seven steps you can take to keep your feet on solid financial ground in unpredictable times.

 How you spend money is always an important consideration, but it's especially vital in the pandemic.
 If you haven't been careful with your spending, it's a good idea to reevaluate your habits and priorities.
 Some of your everyday expenses may already be reduced in the pandemic, like travel, but you should make sure that the money you've saved in one line of your budget isn't going someplace else.
 To prioritize, you need to ask yourself if there are any costs you can cut back on.